abo7mid/VS-Code/README.md

-# Hello World
+# WEB DEVELOPMENT COURSE BY CODINGDOJO

-This is a readme file for explaining
+This is a for submitting the assignments